jameshegarty/rigel/README.md

     {{n1,d1},{n2,d2}} -- two SDF streams with rate n1/d1, n2/d2 (for modules with multiple stream inputs...)
     {{1,3},{2,3}} -- e.g. SDF rate 1/3,2/3

-SDF Rates are stored in this rational format because technically doubles aren't sufficient to store all rationals, which caused problems for us in the past.
+SDF Rates are stored in this rational format because technically doubles aren't sufficient to store all rationals exactly, which has caused problems for us in the past.

 ### src/systolicsugar.t ###
 Convenience classes for incrementally constructing Systolic modules and dataflows.